“Now it's just a matter of getting everything unpacked!”

 The difference is just in what's emphasized in each expression.
-When you talk about "doing" something, there's more emphasis on the action itself.
-When you talk about "getting" something done, the emphasis is on the result.
+When you talk about "___ing" something, there's more emphasis on the action itself.
+When you talk about "getting something done", the emphasis is on the result.

 Here are some examples to illustrate the difference:

 Darling, can you put those dishes away?

 Darling, can you get those dishes put away?
 James and Amanda are coming over soon.

 I'm going to put the kids to bed now.